nolo2k9/Applied_Project_And_Dissertation/README.md

 # Applied_Project_And_Minor_Dissertation
 #### Keith Nolan & Cuan O'Conner.

+# Python Version

+It is important to use python 3.8 as some modules and their method calls are only present in 3.7 and beyond.

 # About the Blockchain
 A Blockchain is a decentralised and distributed ledger that stores data such as transactions.
 This data is publically shared accross all nodes on its network.